seangovens/starter-hugo-academic/content/publication/10-1145-3465084-3467916/index.md

   \ of 1-bit base objects, nearly matching our lower bound when n łeq 2^k-1 + 2.
 There\
   \ is a known wait-free, single-updater implementation that uses 2^k base objects,\
   \ nearly matching our lower bound when n ≥ 2^k-2."
-publication: '*Proceedings of the 2021 ACM Symposium on Principles of Distributed Computing*'
+publication: 'Proceedings of the 2021 ACM Symposium on Principles of Distributed Computing'
 doi: 10.1145/3465084.3467916
 links:
 - name: URL